 Right now Hello-Hello is in beta so it is completely free to use.
 I don’t know when they will be changing over to a pay system, but then levels 2 & 3 will only be available to premium members, so you might want to take advantage of it now!

 I don’t know if it’s possible for one website to be perfect for learning languages.
 I’m pretty happy with a combination of the four sites I reviewed, but there are of course other great sites that are useful.
 For example, if you want native speakers to correct your writing for free, then Lang-8 is best.
-If you want native speakers to record a text for you for free, then the new site Rhinospike (that Street-Smart Language Learning provided a nice review of) will be helpful.
-If you want to watch subtitled videos in your target language for $9.95 a month, then try Yabla.
-If you are just looking for language teachers or exchange partners, there are plenty of sites available: Myngle, italki, My Language Exchange, etc. If you are just learning Spanish, then Lenguajero is specifically for you.
+If you want native speakers to record a text for you for free, then the site Rhinospike (that Street-Smart Language Learning provided a nice review of) will be helpful.
+If you want to watch subtitled videos in your target language, then try FluentU or Yabla.
+If you are just looking for language teachers or exchange partners, there are plenty of sites available: Myngle, italki, My Language Exchange, etc.

 Other sites that I looked into, but that didn’t have enough free content to really get a feel for the site and how it works include Mango Languages, Bab.la, and Babbel.
 Mango offers one sample course of the first lesson, which is just basic greetings, so I can’t really say how in-depth the other lessons get or how useful it really is.
 Bab.la doesn’t offer audio to free members for their flashcards, which is what I was specifically looking for, but other parts of their site can be helpful, such as the dictionary, quizzes, forum and survival guides that you can download for free.
 With Babbel, you can only choose one sample lesson for each language and then you’re stuck with it, so again, it’s difficult to see what the other lessons are like and if they’re worthwhile.